Common name: Gotu Kola

 There is only one double blind placebo controlled study in humans that I know of, this found a decrease in anxiety shortly after gotu kola ingestion (Bradwejn et al., 2000).
 Therefore, we only have support in humans for its use in anxiety.

-Safety: It is safe, except avoid use in pregnant or breast-feeding women due to lack of data.
+Safety: High.
+Avoid use in pregnant or breast-feeding women due to lack of data.

 Form: A fresh tincture is preferred, if possible.